-I’ve been blogging for over two years and in that time, I’ve been fed a lot of misinformation about the industry.
+In the years I’ve been blogging, I’ve been fed a lot of misinformation about the industry.
 Unfortunately, there are quite a few blogging myths that new bloggers are regularly told, and many of those myths might be stalling your blogging success.
 Here are 6 blogging myths that we all need to stop listening to.

 You Have to Post X Times Per Week

-I wrote a blog post awhile back about how often you should be posting on your blog, and it doesn’t break down some other factors that might play a factor in how often you post.
+I wrote a blog post a while back about how often you should be posting on your blog, and it breaks down some other factors that might play a factor in how often you post.

 Blogging is Quick, Easy Money